 Additional Working Groups may be established by the Steering Committee as needed to respond to emerging priorities or extraordinary agendas.
+There will be a consultation with the broad LGMA constituency to collect views on additional WGs.

 III.
 COMPOSITION OF WORKING GROUPS

-Participation in Working Groups is prioritized for representatives of UNFCCC-accredited observer organizations or networks affiliated with the LGMA Constituency.
+Participation in Working Groups is prioritized for representatives of UNFCCC-accredited observer organizations or networks affiliated with the LGMA Constituency, and representatives of subnational governments accredited by their Party to the UNFCCC.

-Participation may also include experts from non-accredited organizations, where their expertise can support the work of the Working Group.
+Participation may also include experts from non-accredited organizations and on ad - hoc basis, where their technical and territorial expertise can support the work of the Working Groups on concrete actions.

 Each Working Group will have up to two co-leads, responsible for coordinating the group’s work and liaising with the LGMA Focal Point and Steering Committee.

-Working Group leads are expected to demonstrate sustained engagement in the thematic area and the ability to support coordination of the group’s work.
+Working Group leads are expected to demonstrate past track record and capacity to sustain engagement in the thematic area and the ability to support coordination of the group’s work.

 Working Group leads are encouraged to participate in LGMA Constituency communications regarding their thematic work, such as the LGMA public briefings, website, community bulletin, email lists, Whatsapp groups and co-convened COP Pavilions, as appropriate.